jweinst1/Pages/README.md

 ## License

-This project is licensed under the Apache 2.0 License
+This project is licensed under the Apache 2.0 License.

+### Development

+`Pages` is a prototype that will be developed into a full story-generator with an input language, making it highly scalable and useful for educaitonal purposes.